pbutland/eclipse-predictions/docs/index.md

 ## What is this project?

-This project contains data on solar and lunar eclipse predictions from the [www.EclipseWise.com](https://www.eclipsewise.com) site.
+This project contains data on solar and lunar eclipse predictions from the amazingly detailed [www.EclipseWise.com](https://www.eclipsewise.com) site.
 The data includes information such as the type of eclipse, date and time of occurrence, duration, location, and more.

 The eclipse prediction data from [www.EclipseWise.com](https://www.eclipsewise.com) has been converted into JSON format to simplify its integration with applications.